 * Regardless of whether a use category is permitted by right, as a special use, or as an accessory use, there may be additional regulations that are applicable to a specific use.
 The existence of these use-specific regulations is noted through a section reference in the last column of the use summary table entitled "Additional Regulations."
 These use-specific regulations apply to all districts unless otherwise specified and may not be varied.
 Properties located in an Overlay Zoning District may pose regulations and standards in addition to those required by the general use districts except where otherwise specified for a particular overlay district.

-If a property is located within a Planned Development District (PDD), you can search the PDD by name or contact the Planning and Development Services Department at (919) 469-4046 to determine the appropriate permitted uses and setbacks.
+If a property is located within a Planned Development District (PDD), you can search the PDD by name or contact the Town of Cary at 311 or (919) 469-4046 to determine the appropriate permitted uses and setbacks.

 Some uses may be permitted as Temporary Uses provided the use does not negatively affect adjacent properties or Town facilities and provided is discontinued upon the expiration of a set time period.